tamzidpeace/Commit-Craft/FINAL_SUMMARY.md

 1. Install the extension in VS Code
 2. Set your Gemini API key in the extension settings
 3. Stage your changes in Git
+4. Either:
-4. Run the "Generate commit" command (Ctrl/Cmd + Shift + P, then type "Generate commit")
+   - Run the "Generate commit" command (Ctrl/Cmd + Shift + P, then type "Generate commit")
+   - Click the pencil icon above the commit message input in the SCM view
 5. The extension will generate a commit message and insert it into the commit message field

 ## Testing